NadyaDi/kms-automation/README.md

 	5. Run "python setup.py install"

 * Add project's web/lib folder to PYTHONPATH (or mark as a source folder in your IDE)
-* Add 'KMS_WEB' global environment variable with a value of web folder full path
+* Add 'KMS_WEB' global environment variable with a value of web folder full path (../kms-automation/web/)
+* Download and Install Eclipse IDE for Java
+* Install "PyDev" from Eclipse Marketplace
+* Create new Pydev empty project 'kms-automation'
+* Import General>File System the cloned project
+* Open the project properties, go to PyDev - PYTHONPATH tab, and add kms-automation/web/lib to Source Folder.
 * Restart your IDE or command line window

 ## Configuration